Enhancing Heterogeneous Federated Learning with Knowledge Extraction and Multi-Model Fusion: Methodology

 \subsection{Ensemble Knowledge}

 In \proj, we investigate three ensemble strategies, i.e., max logits, average logits, and majority vote.
 We adopt the max logits as the ensemble strategy since the max logits get the best results in practice.
-For a given input instance $x$, the ensemble model computes as the following equation:
+For a given input instance $x$, the ensemble model is obtained by the following equation:

-, where the $Ensemble_{Max}$ compares all output vectors and returns a new vector containing the element-wise maxima.
+where the $Ensemble_{Max}$ compares all output vectors and returns a new vector containing the element-wise maxima.